Resources for Healthcare Professionals

 - Information on routes of administration.

-- PubMed Links: Automatically search the National Library of Medicine's PubMed databease for articles on the drug's ability to prolong the QT intervals and/or cause torsades de pointes.
+- PubMed Links: Automatically search the National Library of Medicine's PubMed databease for articles on the drug's ability to prolong the QT intervals and/or cause torsades de pointes (TdP).

-- FDA label: Information on whether the drug has a "black box" warning for any cause and whether the label mentions QT prolongation or torsades de pointes.
+- FDA label: Information on whether the drug's label has a "black box" warning for QT/arrhythmia, mentions prolonged QT/TdP or recommends ECG monitoring.

 A pocket summary of the clinical effects ofantiarrhythmc drugs and their actions on the ECG, ion channels and membrane receptors.
 Contributed by Romero, K and Woosley, RL, Chapter 18, Clinical Pharmacology of Antiarrhythmic Drugs, Cardiovascular Therapeutics: A Companion to Braunwald's Heart Disease, Fourth Edition edited by E.M.
 Antman and M.S.
 Sabatine, 2012.